Who doesn’t like a good story, eh?

 What Happens When You Don’t Engage in Good Storytelling?

 The human brain is hardwired for storytelling.
 We process the world around us through stories – big and small.
 Don’t underestimate how powerful this tool of connection and communication can be as it pertains to your brand and business.

 Failing to craft a story your audience will resonate with can potentially result in your message getting lost in translation.
-They may not see why your brand is relevant to their life and choices.
+They may not see why your brand is relevant to their lives and choices.

-Our brains process language through regions known as the Broca’s area and Wernicke’s area.
+Our brains process language through regions known as Broca’s area and Wernicke’s area.
 They work to distill words and other communication tools through the lens of an individual’s lived experiences.
 It’s tailored for storytelling.